tsmagic314159/text-tool/README.md

 ### AppTest.java,TestSaveAndOpen.java,TestSearch.java
 These files are test files which can check if `Search`,`Save` and `Open` functions are correct.
 If they are correct, they will pass these tests.

+### reports folder
+It is a folder which have two files.
+The first file is  `metrics.txt` which has code size,lines od code,number of method and code complexity.
+Another file is `pmd.html` which has the code quality report from PMD.